 Identifying And Assessing Other Atypical Findings

-When conducting a routine health examination on a long-term resident who you know well, you may come across something that is technically not normal, but having conducted multiple health examinations on this individual, you know this particular finding is actually normal for this individual (or you can at least look back through previous health examination findings to ascertain that this is not a new or changing condition).
+When conducting a routine The Open Sanctuary Project uses the term "health check" to describe health evaluations performed by caregivers who are not licensed veterinarians.
+While regular health checks are an important part of animal care, they are not meant to be a replacement for a physical exam performed by a licensed veterinarian. on a long-term resident who you know well, you may come across something that is technically not normal, but having conducted multiple health checks on this individual, you know this particular finding is actually normal for this individual (or you can at least look back through previous health check findings to ascertain that this is not a new or changing condition).
 When assessing a new individual, you lack that history (unless the previous guardian passed along detailed information), so it’s best to record every finding that is out of the ordinary based on the individual’s species, breed, age, or sex.
 These findings differ from those described above in that they may not be overly concerning, but will either need veterinary assessment or ongoing observation to say for certain that the issue is benign (or at least not currently concerning).
 For example, a new chicken might have a crooked toe, but no signs of pain or infection.
 It’s possible this is from an old break that has since healed but didn’t heal in the normal position.
 This finding may not warrant any immediate action on your part, but is important information to document and record.
 If you find something out of the ordinary, but aren’t sure if it’s something to be concerned about, work with your veterinarian.
 In some instances, a photo and brief conversation may be all that is needed, but other times, a quick veterinary examination may be necessary.